yapweijun1996/AI-Code-Editor-v5/README.md

 *   **Multimodal Input**: The AI chat supports both text and image uploads, allowing you to ask questions about visual content.
 *   **Multiple Agent Modes**: Switch between different AI modes (`Code`, `Plan`, `Search`) to tailor the agent's behavior to your specific needs.
 *   **Automatic File Opening**: When the AI agent reads, creates, or rewrites a file, it will automatically be opened in a new tab, providing immediate visibility into the agent's actions.
+*   **AST-Powered Code Analysis**: The AI can parse JavaScript code into an Abstract Syntax Tree (AST), enabling a deep, structural understanding of the code for more precise refactoring and analysis.

 ---